Important information on Long COVID in the professional context

 The symptoms after a Corona virus SARS-CoV-2 infection can be extremely varied.
 Employees with Long COVID symptoms often no longer have the same capacity to work as before.
 It can happen, for example, that the long haulers can bear lesser workload due to tiredness and exhaustion.
 Not only this, but problems in concentration and memory, breathlessness, vascular symptoms and aches can also make the work routine difficult.
 It is therefore important that employers support their employees as much as possible if needed.
 Thus, work absences can be kept as low as possible.

 If employees are restricted by long-term effects after a Corona virus infection and want to come back to the workplace, employers can support them in various ways.
 It often first comes down to taking the symptoms seriously.
 Employers should realize that Long COVID can have extremely different progression.
 Therefore, every employee needs individual solutions.
 Hence, it makes sense that employers and long haulers stay in touch during the illness.
 Apart from that, it is helpful to inform the employees about there being a company doctor, as the case may be, options for reintegration or rehab offers.
-The flier of the German Pension Insurance gives an overview of rehab offers specifically for reintegration in professional life.
+The flyer of the German Pension Insurance gives an overview of rehab programmes specifically for reintegration in professional life.
 In addition, Bundesarbeitsgemeinschaft für Rehabilitation e.
 V. [National Association for Rehabilitation] (BAR) has created a guideline with assistances for employers for introducing a reintegration management.
 During the rehabilitation, employees also have a claim to continued remuneration or benefits in lieu of income.
 Information on this is also provided in the profile of the information portal on social insurance for employees.

 Employers can take various steps to support their employees in reintegration in work.
 A more detailed overview of this can be found in Guidelines for managements of the European Agency for Security and Health Safety at Workplace.
 Other helpful instructions for employers can be found in Information portal on social insurance for employers.